|Schedule||The Term Paper||Vocabulary|

 Data and Interpretation: Dravidian and Vedic Culture, competing hypotheses.

-Reading assignment: Prepare for Quiz #1, which will cover Flood up to page 102.
+Reading assignment: Review all of Flood up to page 102.

 Reading assignment: Robinson, Johnson, and Thanissaro (hereafter RJT) xix-21.